 Nothing beats a glass of apple cider on a cool fall day, and the Pittsburgh region is most certainly known for producing a quality precursor to this delicious drink in the form of apples!

 For those who are looking for the non-alcoholic options, many local Pittsburgh fruit farms and orchards have non-fermented cider for sale at their locations and in local markets.

 Drink it up now because this is the best time of the year for the beverage!

 This one began in Germany in the early 1800's to celebrate a royal wedding and has grown in popularity as an annual event that is celebrated all over the world.
-In Pittsburgh celebrations can be found all over the city from the popular Penn Brewery in the North Side, to the private German club Teutonia Mannerchor a few blocks away (with a public Oktoberfest party in early September), or even the Alpine beer hall Lorelei in East Liberty to name a few.
+In Pittsburgh celebrations can be found all over the city from the popular Penn Brewery in the North Side, at numerous other breweries, or even the Alpine beer hall Lorelei in East Liberty to name a few.

 To put it simply, we don't really need an excuse to drink good beer in the city, but when Oktoberfest comes along you should be sure to take in the opportunity all the same!

 Fall is one of the best times of the year to take in a sports game in Pittsburgh.
 Pirates baseball and Riverhounds soccer are winding down for the season and Steelers football, Pitt football, and Penguins hockey are just beginning.

 Yes, in early fall you can see all of Pittsburgh's sports teams in any given week (and potentially longer if we are ever fortunate enough for the Pirates to make the post season).